How to Apply Blue Ocean Strategy

 How to Apply the Blue Ocean Strategy?

-The blue ocean strategy requires the business owner to focus on the idea and perform a blue ocean strategy research to find something innovative and different that communicates the product or service’s value.
+The blue ocean approach requires the business owner to focus on the idea and perform a blue ocean strategy research to find something innovative and different that communicates the product or service’s value.

-Most start-up founders come up with innovative ideas but struggle to find a way to implement the ideas into a product and make it look valuable for customers to purchase.
+Most start-up founders come up with innovative ideas but need help finding a way to implement them into a product and make it look valuable for customers.
 The blue ocean strategy helps business founders build and turn their ideas into innovative and profitable companies (also check 5 Steps to Turn Your Creativity into a Successful Design Business).

+Business owners must analyse various industries and sectors to identify trends and product demands.
+Analysing these industries lets them determine if customers or users are satisfied with existing services.
 Suppose there is a demand or requirement in the industry or market.
-In that case, it is essential to understand and put forward solutions for customers and figure out a way to make it easier for the target audience.
+In that case, it is essential to understand and put forward solutions for customers and figure out how to make it easier for the target audience.

-In addition to the above video, we can follow the blue ocean strategy four action framework by Professor Kim and Renee Mauborgne to get a clear understanding of how to apply the strategy,
+In addition to the above video, we can follow the blue ocean strategy four action framework by Professor Chan Kim and Renee Mauborgne, which provides a systematic approach to apply the strategy,

 • Raise: What are the significant factors that need to be improved within the market or industry?